The Lake Safety Tips Most People Don’t Know About

 Lesson 2: Steer Clear of Piers

-Whether you’re vacationing on a lake or the ocean, you might find yourself swimming near a pier or jetty.
+Whether you’re vacationing on a lake or the ocean, you could find yourself swimming near a pier or jetty.
 While it might be tempting to jump off them, it’s best not to swim too close to these structures.
 In open water, a pier or jetty can create a strong, fixed rip current around it.
 Getting too close may cause you to get stuck in the current and get dragged along, potentially sending you into one of the support pillars or underneath the pier.
 Many piers are also used for fishing, which can create a dangerous situation with fishing lines and hooks.

 Lesson 3: Know Signs of Summertime Hypothermia

 Hypothermia isn’t a winter-only risk.
 It’s when your body rapidly loses heat and causes your internal temperature to drop to life-threatening levels.
 This can happen if you stay in cold water too long or sit out in wet clothes at night.
-The best way to protect yourself against summertime hypothermia is to plan ahead: Bring extra dry clothes, don’t sit around in wet swimsuits at night and be careful when swimming in water below 70 degrees.
+The best way to protect yourself against summertime hypothermia is to plan ahead.
+Bring extra dry clothes, don’t sit around in wet swimsuits at night and be careful when swimming in water below 70 degrees.
 If you do notice symptoms like shivering uncontrollably and a loss of coordination, get out of the water and get warm.